apacheignite/documentation/data-grid/affinity-collocation.md

 For example, let's say you have `Person` and `Company` objects and you want to collocate `Person` objects with `Company` objects for which this person works.
 There are two ways to declare affinity key for a key type.

 First, cache key used to cache `Person` objects may have a field or method annotated with `@AffinityKeyMapped` annotation, which will provide the value of the company key for collocation.
-For convenience, you can also optionally use `AffinityKey` class
+For convenience, you can also optionally use `AffinityKey` class.
 [block:callout]
 {
   "type": "info",